Kanken Tōyama: Background

 He also studied Naha-te under Kanryō Higaonna and Tomari-te under Ankichi Aragaki.

-In 1924 Toyama moved his family to Taiwan where he taught in an elementary school and studied Chinese Ch'uan Fa, which included Taku, Makaitan, Rutaobai, and Ubo.
+In 1924 Toyama moved his family to Taiwan, where he taught in an elementary school and studied Chinese Ch'uan Fa, which included Taku, Makaitan, Rutaobai, and Ubo.
 Given this diverse martial arts background, the Japanese government soon recognized Toyama's prowess, and awarded him the right to promote to any rank in any style of Okinawan karate.
 An official gave Toyama the title of master instructor.

 In 1927, he was attacked by a swordsman belonging to a koryu school, who may have had mistaken Toyama to another Karate practitioner he had grudge with.
 Toyama managed to subdue the swordsman after evading his swing, catching the swordsman's arm, and ramming the swordsman onto an earthen wall and fell unconscious.

 In early 1930 he returned to Japan and on March 20, 1930, he opened his first dojo in Tokyo.
 He named his dojo Shu Do Kan meaning "the hall for the study of the karate way."
 Toyama taught what he had learnt from Itosu and the Ch'uan Fa and did not claim to have originated a new style of karate.
-Toyama had numerous Korean born people studying Karate, including Yoon Byung-in and Yun Kwae-byung.
+Toyama had numerous Korean born people studying Karate, including Yoon Byung-in, Yun Kwae-byung, and Kim Ki-whang.

 After World War II ended, Toyama donated hundreds of books to Okinawa Prefecture because his hometown of Okinawa was severely damaged by the war and there was a shortage of books for school children to read.
 Due to this achievement, the title of "Karate Dodai Shihan" was sent by Takanobu Shikiya, the first governor of Okinawa.
 Also, following the war, martial arts were banned by GHQ.
 To get around the ban and continue Karate, a handful of Toyama's highest ranking students formed a dojo named Kanbukan (Hall of Korean Martial Arts) and appointed Yun Kwae-byung (who had a special status as third country person) as its director to avoid being shut-down by GHQ.